brainbehindx/mosquito-transport/README.md

 numbers of milliseconds until generated refresh token expires.
 Defaults to `1 month` (2419200000).

-### accessKey

-a random string used by the frontend client for accessing internal resources.

 ### mongoInstances

 an object that maps names to your mongodb instance. if no `dbRef` were provided, the `default` mongodb instance will be used.